CorwinClau/weekly_exercise_3/03_exercises.md

 ```

 ![](03_exercises_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

+  From this plot, we can see that casual and regular users shared a similar rental behavior pattern during the weekend, but they clearly had different rental behavior patterns during weekdays.
+In general, registered users followed the bimodal pattern during weekdays, yet casual renters seemed to prefer to rent bikes the most at only around 15:00, except Mondays, when they tended to choose to rent earlier.

   12. Change the previous graph by adding the argument `position = position_stack()` to `geom_density()`.
 In your opinion, is this better or worse in terms of telling a story?
 What are the advantages/disadvantages of each?